saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 * Strongly recommended: use one of the programming languages officially supported by Selenium 4 (Java, JavaScript, Python, Ruby, or C#).
+* A working development environment for one of the supported Selenium languages: Java, C#, Python, or Ruby.
+Although Selenium has JavaScript bindings, we generally recommend using WebdriverIO when running tests on Sauce Labs.

 ## W3C-Compliant Sessions